incrediblenikhil02/ETH-AVAX-Smart-Contract-Project/README.md

-# Simple Wallet
+# Smart Contract Project

-This Solidity program is a simple wallet contract that demonstrates the use of `require()`, `assert()`, and `revert()` statements.
+This Solidity program is a smart contract that demonstrates the use of `require()`, `assert()`, and `revert()` statements.
 The purpose of this program is to illustrate error handling in Solidity while providing basic wallet functionalities such as depositing, withdrawing, and checking balances.

 ## Description